-DNB, Norway's largest bank, is now offering its digital banking customers an entirely new mobile banking app, making banking on the go much more convenient and reliable.
-Launched in January 2019, the DNB Mobile Bank is a significant shift towards more user-centred digital banking services from the bank.
-EGGS is proud to have contributed, among others, with service design, UX design, illustrations, strategy and development for both IOS and Android.
+DNB, Norway's largest bank, is now offering its digital banking customers an entirely new mobile banking app, making banking on the go much more convenient, reliable and secure.
+Launched in January 2019, DNB Mobile Bank is a significant shift towards more user-centred digital banking services.
+EGGS is proud to have contributed with, among other things, service design, UX design, illustrations, strategy and development for both IOS and Android.

-The bank’s primary goal is to improve customers experiences across all channels and touchpoints by creating new user-centred, cloud-based banking services.
-Working leaner is another key goal with DNB’s digital shift, resulting in DNB embracing DevOps as their agile method of organising its approach to innovation.
+DNB’s primary goal with their ongoing digital transformation is to improve customers experiences across all banking channels and touchpoints by creating new user-centred, cloud-based banking services.
+Working leaner is another key goal in DNB’s digital shift, resulting in the bank embracing DevOps as an agile method of organising its approach to innovation.

 DevOps caters for quick iterations and frequent releases of new functionalities.
 Not only does DNB Mobile Bank pave the way for future progress, but with PSD2 (Revised Payment Service Directive) also established, DNB is strengthening its relationship with its customers by offering them everything they need, all in one place.